mem48/geocompr/main.md

 Combining data from different sources is one of the most common tasks in data preparation.
 Joins are methods to combine pair of tables based on a shared key variable.
 The **dplyr** package has a set of verbs to easily join `data.frames` - `left_join()`, `right_join()`,  `inner_join()`, `full_join`, `semi_join()` and `anti_join()`.
-The function names follow SQL naming conventions, and @grolemund_r_2016 explain these functions thoroughly in the Relational data chapter in the book R for Data Science .
+These function names follow conventions used in the database language SQL, as explained in [Chapter 13](http://r4ds.had.co.nz/relational-data.html) of *R for Data Science* [@grolemund_r_2016].

 Working with spatial data, however, usually involves a connection between spatial data (`sf` objects) and tables (`data.frame` objects).
 Fortunately, the **sf** package has all of the **dplyr** join functions adapted to work with `sf` objects.